Online Casual Games Market Size and Share

 Competitive Landscape

-Independent outfits counter by forming banner-swap cooperatives such as “Swap-Ad,” launched in September 2024, where each member allocates unused impressions to collective discovery, lowering blended CPI.
-Strategic moves also increasingly target infrastructure leverage: Unity rolled out an AI asset generator that compresses art production time by a full sprint for studios that adopt it.
+Independent outfits counter by forming banner-swap cooperatives, such as “Swap-Ad,” launched in September 2024, where each member allocates unused impressions to collective discovery, thereby lowering the blended CPI.
+Strategic moves also increasingly target infrastructure leverage.
+Unity rolled out an AI asset generator that compresses art production time by a full sprint for studios that adopt it.
 Qualcomm activated browser-side game super-resolution, pushing native-app quality into WebGL sessions and reshuffling how mid-range hardware is marketed.

 Blockchain experiments remain exploratory.
 Mythical Games deployed chain-based collectibles in 2024, but wallet friction dampened take-up, teaching investors to favor proven mechanics like live-ops mastery or fraud-resistant UA channels.
 As a result, acquisition conversations now center on data-graph ownership, cross-device continuity, and regulatory readiness rather than bleeding-edge tech alone.